 - The UW System Institute for Urban Education (http://iue.uwsa.edu) helps pre-service teachers pursue their desire to become urban educators and to provide professional development opportunities for currently practicing teachers.
 Not all teacher education programs participate in the Institute.
 Students should consult with their program coordinator for more information.

 - The teacher internship is a licensed, full-semester assignment that replaces the student teaching experience.
 Interns are under contract with a school district and paid a modest salary.
 Internships are rarely available; students are notified by the program coordinator when they are offered by a district and are available to our students.

 Find detailed policies and regulations regarding student teaching in the Teacher Education Field Experience Policies (November, 2014).
 Students and staff are responsible for knowing and complying with the Field Experience policies.
 Many professional programs have their own separate handbooks and specific policies; students are also responsible for those policies and procedures.

 Student Teaching Application Procedures

 Information related to student teaching and the application process is available on the School of Education website.
 Please be aware that some program areas require students to file an application far in advance of the student teaching semester.

 Wisconsin state regulations require that student teachers demonstrate that they are free of tuberculosis before being allowed to work in a school.
-Students must submit the negative result of a recent TB skin test signed by a health professional no later than one semester prior to the student teaching experience.
+Students must submit the negative result of a recent TB skin test signed by a health professional before beginning the student teaching experience.
 Test results are valid for two years from the ending date of the student teaching semester.
 Please note: Some school districts are requiring a TB Test completed within 90 days of placement.
 Tests may be obtained through University Health Services for a fee.